eastonb120/HimalayaFly/TurnIn/ReadMe.txt

 main.py doesn't require command line args.
 This was forked from "PythonTeam2_Final_QuickSort_Main.py" prior to implementing command line args.

 To see an output from cProfile, please run "main.py".
-I personally run Linux, so I did the following (I'm sure you know but just want to cover our bases):
+In Linux, we did the following (I'm sure you know but just want to cover our bases):

 python main.py >> <profileOutputFile>.txt